 - Student should not be afraid to take risks or ask for help

-- A notebook for notes, brainstorms, writing exercises, and journaling
+- A notebook and folder for notes, brainstorms, writing exercises, and journaling

 Wk.
 Ph.
 630-784-7200 ext.
 8687